 Workers serving at a GFA-supported leprosy hospital offer tender care for patients afflicted with Hansen’s disease.
 Beyond addressing the physical needs of medication, procedures and bandages, this hospital gives its patients emotional support, acceptance, respect and genuine concern for their holistic wellbeing.
 Hospital staff members routinely visit neighboring leprosy colonies to examine patients and determine who should go to the hospital for medication or treatment.
 They also host events to increase awareness of basic health and hygiene practices, as well as speak words of truth and life to those who feel overcome by their sorrowful plight.

 GFA World Gives Leprosy Patients Food, Income-generating Gifts, Education and More

-A GFA-supported Bridge of Hope center located within an area known for leprosy is providing free education, food, medical care and love for children from impoverished families, several of whom are touched by leprosy.
-While these children of leprosy patients may otherwise be rejected from schools or tolerated at a distance, they are welcomed and loved at Bridge of Hope.
+A GFA-supported Child Sponsorship Program center located within an area known for leprosy is providing free education, food, medical care and love for children from impoverished families, several of whom are touched by leprosy.
+While these children of leprosy patients may otherwise be rejected from schools or tolerated at a distance, they are welcomed and loved at GFA's Child Sponsorship Program.